mdawaffe/Congregate/README.md

   will be fetched.
 Can be useful if some old checkin was missed for whatever reason.
-* `--lengthen-only`: Skip looking for new data and only "lengthen" data that already been fetched.
+* `--lengthen-only`: Skip looking for new data and only "lengthen" data that has already been fetched.
 Lengthening is the that fetches the full/long representation of any checkins and venues that currently only have a partial/short representation.
 * `--token=N`: Use the `N`th line (starting at `0`) of the `.access-token` file